wrathematics/coop/README.md

 * **Author:** Drew Schmidt

-A for computing covariance, correlation, cosine similarity very quickly.
+A package for computing covariance, correlation, and cosine similarity very quickly.
 If you can do this faster, I'd love to know how.

 The package is optimized for high performance, and has different implementations for dense matrix inputs, dense vector-vector inputs, and sparse matrix inputs.